Terrero89/Expense-Debt-Tracker/README.md

 ## Description
-A web application built with the MERN (MongoDB, Express.js, React, Node.js) stack for tracking debt and expenses across different categories.
+A simple web application built with the MERN (MongoDB, Express.js, React, Node.js) stack for tracking debt and expenses across different categories.
+This application will be used to display how the user can organize the expenses in categories while tracking the financial state and providing an understanding of which categories are the most common...

 ## Table of Contents
 - [Installation](#installation)